Rosie Bushbaum, E2 Head Teacher, Elementary Grade Level Head

 Jeni holds a BA in English and is currently pursuing her MA in Education.
 FMS is delighted to have Jeni return to FMS as a full time staff member in the lower elementary program as she has accrued over 10 years of Montessori teaching experience at the primary, lower elementary, and upper elementary levels.
 Jeni also holds primary Montessori certification.
 Jeni’s love of the Montessori process has been evident as her 3 children attended FMS, and has watched them grow and develop into curious students and independent citizens.
 Jeni is an avid hiker and traveler.
 She has hiked the Grand Canyon rim to rim and has followed her other passion for studying art history by visiting beautiful areas in Europe and Asia.
 Her baking skills are well known among the FMS community.

 April Dane, E4 Head Teacher

-April arrived at FMS in 2003, with over 15 years teaching experience.
+April arrived at FMS in 2003, with over 15 years of teaching experience.
 She holds a BA in Psychology and an MA in Curriculum and Instruction.
-She is Montessori certified for Lower Elementary (6-9 year olds) and she also holds a Literacy Endorsement.
+She is Montessori certified for Lower Elementary (6-9-year-olds) and she also holds a Literacy Endorsement.
 April’s ready smile and warm demeanor is matched by her depth of knowledge and her keen eye for observation.
-Her favorite things about Montessori is that “the Culture Curriculum gives children understanding and compassion for all people.
+Her favorite things about Montessori is that “the Culture Curriculum gives children an understanding and compassion for all people.
 The Montessori classrooms allow children to work at different levels, while freedom of choice creates enthusiasm for learning.”

 Angela Drew, E4 Support Teacher, Art Specialist